lbechberger/ML4NLP/doku_in_progress.md

 ### Results

-In the following are scores of the classifiers for 700 samples with first the named one feature that has been selected as the most important by both mutual information and embedded feature selection methods, and then 5 best features according to embedding feature selection methods, the 6 best features according to both mutual information and embedding features selection methods, and the 15 best according to mutual information.
-The tables show the scores for the classifiers with default parameters and for the parameters that have been found through a grid search (the grid search used Cohen's Kappa as metric).
+In the following are scores of the classifiers for 980 samples with first the named one feature that has been selected as the most important by both mutual information and embedded feature selection methods, and then 5 best features according to embedding feature selection methods, the 6 best features according to both mutual information and embedding features selection methods, and the 15 best according to mutual information.
+The tables show the scores for the classifiers with default parameters and for the parameters that have been found through a grid search (the grid search used Cohen's kappa as metric).

 number of features: 1